GayaniGunasekara/EleFence360/README.md

-# 🐘 EleFence360 – Smart Elephant Intrusion Detection & Alert System
+# 🐘 EleFence360 – Automated Elephant Detection, Deterrence, and Monitoring System for enhanced elephant fencing

 **EleFence360** is an intelligent IoT-based solution to detect and deter elephants, monitor elephant electric fences, and enhance awareness among people and relevant authorities.
-The system integrates **IoT, sensor technology, and a mobile application** to reduce human-elephant conflict, property damage, and casualties.
+The system integrates **IoT, sensor technology, and a mobile application** to reduce human-elephant conflict, property damage, and Loss of lives.

 ---